theupdateframework/taps/tap4.md

-5. Otherwise, if the targets metadata do not match across repositories, or if none of the repositories signed metadata about the desired target, then take one of the following actions.
+5. Otherwise, if the targets metadata do not match across repositories, or if none of the repositories signed metadata about the desired target, then take one of the following actions:

   5.1.
 If the "terminating" attribute is set to true, either report that the repositories do not agree on the target, or that none of them have signed for the target.

   5.2.
 Otherwise, process the next mapping following the steps above.

 ## Example using TUF's Map File